 All application materials will be available for download in the coming weeks.
 Students are highly encouraged to attend an information session, where they can learn more about the application process and connect with mentors from CURF and the Penn Center for Innovation to hone their project ideas.

 The eight-member President’s Innovation Prize Selection Committee will be chaired by the Executive Vice President of the University.
 In addition to the EVP, the Vice Provost for Research, one tenured member of the standing faculty from each of the University’s four undergraduate schools, one member of the University’s Board of Trustees, and one member of the alumni community will serve on the Committee.
 In subsequent years, a former winner of the President’s Innovation Prize will be added to the Selection Committee.

 Round 1: Application

-- The online pre-application form, to be completed by only one student team member, which generates all the necessary emails and unique links for additional members, recommenders, and the team mentor, AS WELL AS the final proposal submission link.
+- The online application, to be completed by only one student team member, which generates all the necessary emails and unique links for additional members, recommenders, and the team mentor.
 Additional team members will request their own letters of recommendation through a form that will be sent to them upon completion of the pre-application form.
 You will not be able to submit a final proposal unless you have completed the pre-application--and it is highly recommended to complete this form as soon as you have finalized your team, your recommenders, and your mentor.

 - A “Recommendation and Commitment” form submitted by the student’s (or team’s) proposed project mentor (a Penn faculty member or another individual approved by CURF), attesting to their support of the applicant’s proposed project and a willingness to supervise its implementation.
 Recommendation and Commitment forms will be generated by the online application.